xlsrln/cat/cat_rules.md

 - Free restarts on the first stage of the rally.
 These do not count towards the previous rule
 - No restarts on the power stage

+#### Liveries
+- Custom liveries, numberplates and team liveries are optional but encouraged

-#### Videos should:
+#### Videos should
+- Capture the whole rally from setup to finish screen
 - Contain an IRL time and date on screen at all times
-- Capture the whole rally from setup to finish screen
-- Be published before the deadline, on the channel you signed up with, with no expiration date
+- Be published before the deadline with no expiration date

-### Penalties:
+#### Penalties
 - Drivers are expected to be honest.
 - Cheating will be punished if detected.
 - You can get penalties for breaking rules.

 ## Appendix: points

-Points in class (per event):
+**Points in class** (per event):

 |Position|Points|
 |:----|:----|